TISUnion/PrimeBackup/docs/concept/storage_structure.md

 File represents a file item in a backup, containing file metadata and data hash

 - Contains the Unix-style path of the file relative to [source_root](config.md#source_root)
-- Contains file metadata such as permissions, owner, timestamps, etc.
+- Contains file metadata such as permissions, owner, and timestamps
 - For regular files, only stores the hash value of their file content
 - For symbolic link files, directly stores the path they point to
 - Uses the role field to identify its role in the fileset: